Tracking Google Loon Baloons on Radarbox

 What is Project Loon?

-Project Loon is an initiative by Google that involves sending hot air balloons into the stratosphere in order to provide internet access to remote and rural areas.
+Project Loon is an initiative by Google that involves sending gas-filled (helium) balloons into the stratosphere in order to provide internet access to remote and rural areas.
 These balloons float around at an altitude of over 65,000 feet to deliver internet connections of over 10 Mbps to people on the ground.
 Many of these Google balloons are already being used in many isolated areas and are helping connect numerous isolated communities to the Internet.
 In 2017, Project Loon provided basic internet connectivity to tens of thousands of people during the Peruvian floods.

 Project Loon was started in 2011 after much discussion and multiple delays since 2008.
 The first balloons flew over areas of California.
 In 2013, Google conducted a pilot project in Christchurch, New Zealand with 30 balloons.
 As of 2018, it has now done over 30 million km of test flights, with one balloon surviving a record-breaking 190 days.